CreatorT/Typewriter-Bot/README.md

 ## Components

-1. `pywriterPro.py`: The main bot script for automated typing.
+1. `TypewriterBot.py`: The main bot script for automated typing.
-2. `UI.py`: A graphical user interface for managing level data.
+2. `Interface.py`: A graphical user interface for managing level data.
 3. `typewriteBot.exe`: An executable version of the program for easy use without Python installation.
+4. `level_data.json`: The storage for the user-generated information on the levels.
+5. `logindata.json`: Saves the user name and password

 ## Features

-### pywriterPro.py
+### TypewriterBot.py

 - Automated login to typewriter.at
 - Simulates human-like typing with customizable speed and error rates